-Understanding Price Adjustments in a Different Currency
+5.6.1 Understanding Price Adjustments in a Different Currency

-You can create new price adjustments in a different currency for multiple records at one time by running the Advanced Price and Adjustment program (R407201).
+You can create new price adjustments in a different currency for multiple records simultaneously by running the Advanced Price and Adjustment program (R407201).
 This program generates new price adjustments with or without an actual amount based on existing records.

-The Advanced Price and Adjustment program is especially useful if you need to create multiple price adjustment records in a different currency.
+The Advanced Price and Adjustment program is especially useful if you must create multiple price adjustment records in a different currency.
 For example, you might use this program if you are about to conduct business with a customer that uses a currency in which you do not have price adjustment records.
-If you need to create a new price adjustment for an individual record, simply update the existing record on the Advanced Price Adjustment Details Revisions form; you do not have to run this program.
+To create a price adjustment for an individual record, simply update the existing record on the Advanced Price Adjustment Details Revisions form; you do not have to run this program.